Anindilyakwa

 Anindilyakwa faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Educational participation is high at 32.1%, including 19.0% in primary education, 5.4% in secondary education, and 2.1% pursuing tertiary education.
-As of 2021, Anindilyakwa's five schools have a combined enrollment of 317 students.
-The educational mix includes one primary school and four K-12 schools.
-School places per 100 residents stand at 10.8, below the regional average of 18.0, with some students likely attending schools in adjacent areas.
+Educational participation is high, with 32.1% of residents currently enrolled in formal education, including 19.0% in primary, 5.4% in secondary, and 2.1% pursuing tertiary education.
+Anindilyakwa's 5 schools have a combined enrollment of 317 students as of the latest data.
+The area shows varied educational conditions across Anindilyakwa, with an educational mix including 1 primary school and 4 K-12 schools.
+School places per 100 residents stand at 10.8, below the regional average of 18.0, indicating some students may attend schools in adjacent areas.
+Note: for schools showing 'n/a' in enrolments, please refer to their parent campus.

 Frequently Asked Questions - Education